 No question is raised concerning the power of the state reasonably to regulate all schools, to inspect, supervise and examine them, their teachers and pupils; to require that all children of proper age attend some school, that teachers shall be of good moral character and patriotic disposition, that certain studies plainly essential to good citizenship must be taught, and that nothing be taught which is manifestly inimical to the public welfare.

-Notice that the Court doesn’t presume to protect the right of parents to control their children’s education.
+Notice that the Court doesn’t presume to protect the right of parents to control their children’s education, so they can take free courses for example security courses Brisbane, first aid among others.
 The justices, in fact, make a judicial grant of authority to “the state” to “reasonably regulate all schools.”
 That would include, one assumes, schools that are conducted at home, rather than at a designated school building.

 Some states exercise this presumed power by treating homeschooling parents as if they were state employees, as are public- and charter-school teachers.
 Not only do parents not get paid from the state coffers, but parents have their paychecks raided by the state so those coffers are full enough to fully fund the salaries of scores of teachers.